These almond meringues filled with sweet cream or jam taste like heaven!!!

 Chocolate filling: recipe here

-1. Rule nr.1 : all dry ingredients have to be sieved (so there is no big almond pieces or sugar lumps).
+1. Rule nr.1 : all dry ingredients (almonds, sugar and cocoa powder) have to be sieved (so there are no big almond pieces or sugar lumps).
 Mix them all together.

 2. First whip the egg white until stiff.
 To make it easier the egg should be at the room temperature.
 It is also crucial there is no traces of egg yellow nor waterq in it!
 Put the egg white with a pinch of salt into a bowl and start beating.